What you'll learn:

 | Unused dependency detection | Manual | cargo udeps in CI |

-cargo-watch โ Auto-Rebuild on File Changes
+cargo-watch โ Auto-Rebuild on File Changescargo-watch re-runs a command

 every time a source file changes โ essential for tight feedback loops: